Deception Tip 35:

 Hello and welcome to the deception tips podcast where you will learn amazing cues to detect deceit that will help you read people like never before.
 I’m your host Spencer Coffman, let’s get started.

-Also, I’ve got some blogs, different posts, deception tips website, which is deceptiontips.com, in addition to the deception tips blog on spencercoffman.com.
-Check both of those out, there’s a lot of good resources there and I also have books available for you.
+Check both of those out, there are a lot of good resources there and I also have books available for you.
 Everything is free, however, those books, I do have a price on because I’ve got to make a little something and they are worth the money.

 They aren’t expensive, and they are worth checking out and seeing more information on reading people and detecting deception.
 So, check all that stuff out, take advantage of those resources and learn more about how to read people and detect deception.